< Back

 Madonna Enthroned with Two Angels.
 Wood, 26 x 21.

 This tiny panel is a simplified, miniature version of the monumental paintings in the Uffizi and Louvre.
 It was discovered recently at Benacre Hall in East Suffolk, where it was kept wrapped in tissue paper in a bureau drawer.
 It was acquired by the National Gallery in 2000, when Major Sir Timothy Gooch (who faced huge death duties when he inherited the Benacre estate) put the contents of the house up for sale.
 Before the panel went to auction, it was accepted (with a valuation of £7 million) by the Government in lieu of tax.
-The painting has been shown to have belonged to the same series as the Flagellation in the Frick Collection, New York.
-The two panels are similar in size, style and technique, have similar punched borders, and have similar patterns of craquelure in the paint surface and grain in the wood.
-They may originally have formed part of a small diptych comprising eight scenes – four on each wing.
+The painting has been shown to have belonged to the same series as the Flagellation in the Frick Collection, New York, and the Mocking of Christ discovered in 2019 in a French private collection and now in the Louvre.
+The three panels are similar in size, style and technique, have similar punched borders, and have similar patterns of craquelure in the paint surface and grain in the wood.
+They may originally have formed part of a small diptych comprising eight scenes (four on each wing) or have been cut from a single devotional panel or dossal.
 A Pisan provenance is possible.
 A small Madonna by Cimabue is recorded in 1829 in the hands of Carlo Lasinio, conservatore of the Camposanto, who collected works of art from suppressed churches and convents in Pisa and was active as a dealer.

 New York.
 Frick Collection.